 Many divorcing couples experience a whirlwind of emotions, including anger, grief, sadness, fear and anxiety.
 These feelings are normal.
 They may be intense at first, but eventually, they will subside.

 Don’t be too hard on yourself if you’re feeling angry or worried about the future.
 Be kind to yourself.
 Your marriage was a big part of your life.
 It’s natural and normal to grieve the loss of that relationship.
 Research has shown that people who are compassionate to themselves are better able to handle the difficulties of divorce.
+A healthy divorce takes some work but in the long run, all parties are better for it.

 And divorce is difficult, even for the most cooperative of couples.
 However, choosing mediation over traditional divorce (courtroom proceedings, lengthy negotiations, etc.) can make the process less stressful, particularly for children.

-Cooperating and communicating with your soon-to-be-ex, no matter how difficult, can lead to a healthier divorce.
+Cooperating and communicating with your soon-to-be-ex, no matter how difficult, can lead to a more healthy divorce.
 With the help of a Conscious Uncoupling coach, you and your former partner can talk things through with the goal of coming to an agreement on issues and decisions as well as to start creating and living your “Happily Even After”

 2. Having a Plan for the Kids